ivan-kleshnin/cyclejs-examples/docs/lessons-2.md

   .takeUntil(stop$),
 ```

-To pause and resume the timer we can use the `.pausable()` operator of RxJS.
+To pause and resume the timer we can use `.pausable()` operator of RxJS.
 It takes an Obserable of booleans where `true` means "run" and `false` means "don't run".
 Simple enough.